-Dr. Kangkook Jee is Assistant Processor in the Computer Science department at the University of Texas at Dallas since 2019.
+Dr. Kangkook Jee has been an Assistant Professor in the Computer Science department at the University of Texas at Dallas since 2019.
 Dr. Jee earned a doctorate in Computer Science from Columbia University under the supervision of Prof. Angelos D. Keromytis.
-Prior to the graduate study, he spent five years in the industry working as a system engineer at IBM Korea.
-Find more information about Dr. Jee from his full CV.
+Prior to his graduate study, he spent five years in the industry working as a system engineer at IBM Korea.
+Find more information about Dr. Jee from his full CV (Google Scholar, DBLP).

-Research Keywords: Data-driven Security; Graph Analytics; Graph Neural Network (GNN), Behavioral Modeling; Systems Security; Operating Systems; Micro-controller Hardwares.
-Visit research page to find more about Dr. Jee’s work.
+Research Keywords: System provenance; Graph Analytics; Graph Neural Network (GNN); Explanable and Interpretable Models; Binary reversing; Disassembly and decompilation; Hardware security in a harsh environment; Visit the research page to find out more about Dr. Jee’s work.

-In his spare time, Dr. Jee does code, builds the model kits, plays various sports, takes photographs, and occasionally participates in CTF competitions.
+In his spare time, Dr. Jee does codes, builds model kits, plays various sports, takes photographs, and occasionally participates in CTF competitions.
 He also advises the Computer Security Group (CSG) at UT Dallas.